Gemmstone/PyNGtuber/README.md

 ## Feedback

 Your feedback and ideas are valuable.
 If you have suggestions, issues or questions, please don't hesitate to reach out.

-## license

-This project is licensed under the GNU General Public License, version 3.0 (GPL-3.0).
-You can find a copy of the license in the [LICENSE](./LICENSE) file.